Turnip Gratin with Bacon

 This recipe for Turnip Gratin with Bacon is joining a collection of super popular cheesy vegetable gratins on my blog!
 If you like the idea of vegetables baked with cheese check out Easy Brussels Sprouts Gratin, Broccoli Gratin, Sweet Potato Gratin, Onion Gratin, Cauliflower Gratin, Spaghetti Squash and Chard Gratin, and Delicata Squash and Sausage Gratin!

-Can you make this recipe lower in fat?
+Can you make the Turnip Gratin lower in fat?

 I know people who are eating Keto will love a recipe like this that has bacon, heavy cream, and two kinds of cheese.
 But if you prefer to make the recipe lower in fat by using turkey bacon, switching out cream for half and half or milk, and/or reducing the amount of cheese, I’m sure it will still be delicious!